shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Reesu handed him the deck.

 Shank drew a card, and his legs got thicker.
 “Whoa!
-Shank super fast now!”
+Shank super-fast now!”

 Reesu smiled.
 “I think I’m going to have as much fun with you as I do with Gale.”